 Ive never liked going to the dentist, even when I didnt have braces.
 I hate the sound the dentists tools make when they scrap against your teeth.
 It just grates on your brain.
 I can understand why some people think dentists are evil.
 What sane person chooses a career where you stick pointy metal objects into peoples mouths?

-This might or might not be a good book to give to a person who is just about to get braces.
-On one hand, it might scare them but on the other hand, they’ll know that even if they are getting braces at least they won’t have to go through what this girl had to go through.
-At least I hope so.
-Either way, this is a great graphic novel.
+This may or may not be a good book to give to a person who is just about to get braces.
+On the one hand, it might scare them, but on the other hand, theyll know that even if they are getting braces, they wont have to go through what this girl had to go through.
+At least, I hope so.
+Either way, this is a fantastic graphic novel.

-I was really surprised when I found this book.
-I did not think Raina Telgemeler would draw another book about her life.
-Apparently there was more excitement going on in her life that didn’t include her teeth.
+I was surprised when I found this book.
+I did not think Raina Telgemeler would write another book about her childhood.
+Apparently, there was more excitement going on in her life that didnt include her teeth.

-I don’t really have much experience living with a sister since my sister was 16 when I was born and now has two kids of her own.
+I dont have much experience living with a sister since my sister was sixteen when I was born and now has two kids of her own.
 My niece and nephew are closer to my age and feel more like my siblings than my actual sister.
-From what I’ve read in this book and other books about siblings, I might have dodged a bullet.
+From what Ive read in this book and other books about siblings, I might have dodged a bullet.
 Except I do like my sister.